-Recommendation: The dataset series receives and keeps its PID.
-The PID should resolve to a landing page that explains which datasets out of the series were deleted and why (similar to scenario 2c and 2d).
+Recommendation: The data set series receives and keeps its PID.
+The PID should resolve to a landing page that explains which data sets out of the series were deleted and why (similar to scenario 2c and 2d).

 c.
 A near-real-time product is released to the public.
-These products are not archived, but only available for a couple of weeks - the emphasis is on releasing a product with as little turnaround time as possible.
-An archived dataset series of the same product is also available, processed after the fact with more quality control and perhaps slightly different data processing.
+These products are not archived, but only available for a couple of weeks-the emphasis is on releasing a product with as little turnaround time as possible.
+No archived version of the product is available.